Wild grab early lead, cruise over Flyers - NewsBreak

 Wild grab early lead, cruise over Flyers

-Matt Dumba, Kirill Kaprizov, Jordan Greenway and Kevin Fiala scored one goal apiece, and the Minnesota Wild cruised to a 4-1 win over the visiting Philadelphia Flyers on Tuesday night in St. Paul.
+Matt Dumba, Kirill Kaprizov, Jordan Greenway and Kevin Fiala scored one goal apiece and the Minnesota Wild cruised to a 4-1 win over the Philadelphia Flyers on Tuesday night in Saint Paul, Minn.

 Joel Eriksson Ek and Frederick Gaudreau notched two assists apiece for Minnesota, which won its seventh game in a row.

-Morgan Frost scored the Flyers’ lone goal.
-Philadelphia has lost four of its past five games.
+Morgan Frost scored the lone goal for the Flyers, who have lost four of their past five games.

 Marc-Andre Fleury stopped 32 of 33 shots to win his second straight game since joining the Wild.